Why a peat compost ban is a good thing

 My personal opinion, which is heavily influenced by the research we have done here at the RHS, is that every gardener should try and use exclusively peat-free compost.
-But there are several issues with banning it completely.

 But there are other very good reasons to leave peat bogs untouched.
 They are thriving ecosystems which get destroyed and aren’t replaced in any sensible way.
 Then there’s the climate-change factor.
 The carbon content in peat is enormous.
 When you dig out peat and allow it to oxidise, all the carbon dioxide is released into the atmosphere, which contributes to global warming.